Let's Get To Know

 Each Other, Shall We?

-Founders Cameron Neal & Greer Gilchrist were ride-or-die long before Harbinger was even a sparkle in their eye.
-Bonding over scoops of cookie dough and flour fights, the two first connected by helping buddies open a little cafe on a quiet corner of our nation’s capital.
+Founders Cameron Neal & Greer Gilchrist were friends long before Harbinger was even a sparkle in their eye.
+Working side by side at a cafe, and bonding over eating heaps of cookie dough, the two dreamt up their own version of a cafe.

-In 2017, the soul-sisters turned work-wives opened The Harbinger Cafe & Bakery on the skirts of downtown Charleston’s Wagener Terrace neighborhood.
+Several Wednesdays later, in the summer of 2017, The Harbinger Cafe & Bakery opened in downtown Charleston.
 In 2019, they found a home in the French Quarter for baby sister, Harken Cafe, on Queen Street.

-Take a step into our bright green building and you’ll find the team at The Harbinger is a close-knit bunch who believes in learning something new every day and knowing our neighbors by name.
+Take a step into our bright green building and you’ll find the team at The Harbinger is a close-knit bunch who believes in dedication, positivity + teamwork.

 To us, creating a special space that feels like home for our patrons starts with our staff.
 We work to create an environment marked by mutual respect where each member is inspired, engaged and empowered.